mrkwllmsn/CosmicArcadeRacer/README.md

 # CosmicArcadeRacer
 80s style arcade racer for Pimoroni Cosmic Unicorn, written in micropython.

+It's more of a screensaver / light show than a game, there's no points or times or anything, just a loose approximation of driving.
+There are many different scenes to drive through.
+You don't have to drive, it has a self driving subscription so you can sit back and enjoy the ride if you want.

+The road is randomly generated, the terrain turns various assets on and off.
+You can make new themes fairly easily, sort of maybe.

 ## Try without installing on the pico...